100 Essential Training Topics for Managers (2026)

 4. The Identity Transition from Individual Contributor

 New managers experience real losses: visible output, technical superiority, control, and peer equality.
 First-time manager training should explicitly name these losses so managers stop personalising them as failure.
-Feeling less competent in the first year is normal, not a sign of poor management.
+Feeling less competent in the first year is normal.

 5. Building Management Confidence Without Arrogance